Geeta and Sanjay Chopra kidnapping case: Investigation and media attention

-On 31 August, a car matching the kidnapping vehicle was found in Majlis Park with the number, DHD 7034.
-A car had been reported missing of the same make, but number DEA 1221, so the police called the owner Ashok Sharma.
+On 31 August, a car matching the kidnapping vehicle was found in Majlis Park with the number DHD 7034.
+A car had been reported missing of the same make, but with the number DEA 1221, so the police called the owner, Ashok Sharma.
 The car had been stolen from outside the Ashoka Hotel within six weeks of its purchase.
 Sharma was able to open the car with his keys.
 The stereo and speakers were missing.
 The car's white grille had been replaced with a black one.
-Two witnesses who lived in the area later said they had seen a man driving the car and he had asked them for directions.
+Two witnesses who lived in the area later said they had seen a man driving the car, and he had asked them for directions.

 The car was examined by investigators from the Central Forensic Science Laboratory.
 Several fingerprints were obtained from the car.
 A cigarette butt and hair samples were found and taken.
 Bloodstains were discovered.
 Plates with the numbers DEA 1221, HRF 5411, and HRK 8930 were found in the car.
-In the lab, it was found that one of the plates originally had the number DHI 280 but it had been painted over.
-Similarly, another number DHD 3548 was found.
+In the lab, it was found that one of the plates originally had the number DHI 280, but it had been painted over.
+Similarly, another number, DHD 3548, was found.
 Some soil samples taken from the floor mat matched the soil samples from the site where the bodies were found.

 The story got much media attention in India.
 Then-Prime Minister Morarji Desai took personal interest in the case.
-The Janata Party, which was in power in 1978 Delhi, was criticised for their handling for the case.
+The Janata Party, which was in power in Delhi in 1978, was criticised for their handling of the case.
 They lost the subsequent election.

 Arrest and interrogation

-The kidnappers were arrested on a train a few weeks later on 8 September 1978.
+The kidnappers were arrested on a train a few days later on 8 September 1978.
 On that day, the two kidnappers boarded the Kalka Mail when it had slowed near the Yamuna river bridge near Agra.
 The compartment they entered was reserved for military personnel, so they were asked to show their identity cards.
 They started a scuffle with the army-men and were suppressed.
 Lance Naik A. V. Shetty recognised them from a newspaper picture.
-On 9 September 1978, they were handed over to Inspector V. P. Gupta, at the New Delhi railway station.
+On 9 September 1978, they were handed over to Inspector V. P. Gupta at the New Delhi railway station.
 They were held in separate non-adjoining cells.

 On searching their bags, the police found a sword.
 Their clothes were found to have bloodstains.
 The doctor examining them found bruises on their arms and bodies, some of which were recent from a scuffle.
 The doctor found the sutures on Billa's head and estimated it to be 15 days old.
 A wound on Ranga's forearm was found to be 15 days old.
 Fingerprints, saliva, blood and hair samples were taken on 12 September.
 On 13 September, on Billa's directions, they were driven separately to Agra, where the police recovered a sword from a rented room in Sita Nagar where they were staying.